btcpayserver/btcpayserver-doc/docs/Deployment/DreamlabNetwork.md

 The bitcoin wallet is still missing.
 You can follow along in [this wallet setup guide](../WalletSetup.md)

 :::tip
-If there are questions about your node, the deployment, or updates, please reach out to the support of [DreamLab Network solutions](https://dreamlabnetwork.solutions)
+If there are questions about your node, the deployment, or updates, please reach out to the support of [Dream Lab Network solutions](https://dreamlabnetwork.solutions)
 :::